Flux159/spanner-orm/README.md

 In today's diverse application landscape, developers often need to target multiple database backends.
 You might start with Pglite for rapid prototyping or local-first applications, move to PostgreSQL for self-hosted or managed deployments, and eventually require the massive scalability and global consistency of Google Spanner. `spanner-orm` addresses the critical challenge of managing data models and queries across these different systems without rewriting your data access layer.

-Currently, the Node.js/Bun ecosystem lacks a dedicated ORM that elegantly bridges PostgreSQL and Google Spanner with a single, consistent object model and a unified migration strategy. `spanner-orm` fills this gap by:
+The Node.js & Bun ecosystem lacked a dedicated ORM that elegantly bridges PostgreSQL and Google Spanner with a single, consistent object model and a unified migration strategy. `spanner-orm` fills this gap by:

 - **Enabling a Single Codebase:** Define your schema and write your queries once. `spanner-orm` handles the dialect-specific SQL generation.
 - **Streamlining Development & Deployment:** Simplify the transition between local development (Pglite/Postgres), testing, and production environments (Spanner or Postgres).